cybergateservices/hardened-linux/centos7/docs/stig-rhel7-disa-hardening-guide.md

 It is recommended to visit [DISA STIG profile for Red Hat Enterprise Linux 7](https://static.open-scap.org/ssg-guides/ssg-rhel7-guide-stig-rhel7-disa.html)  to learn more about this profile before you implement this guide in your production environment.

-This guide will not include any  command or configuration codes that you should execute or configure to achieve the security compliances in the SCAP security guide.
+This guide will not include or repeat any  command or configuration codes that you should execute or configure to achieve the security compliances in the SCAP security guide.
 Instead it  directs you to the appropriate links of the original guide which contains the detailed descriptions, rationales, commands, and remediation scripts that can be used to achieve a single goal by using  a manual execution or configuration pertaining to a specific task .
 The guide includes a very high level  description  of what tasks to be done to meet a particular  compliances of the security policy.

 The prime intention of this guide is to provide you  an a automated solution to achieve the compliances in an idempotent and productive nature.
 We will be using an Ansible role to automate  majority  of  remediation to meet the compliances required by the DISA STIG Profile.